craftercms/docs/source/by-role/site-admin/index.rst

 aspects like geographical location, language, preferences, etc.
 Content that is targeted to users is known in CrafterCMS as targeted content.

-.. _newIa-language-based-localized-content:
+.. _language-based-localized-content:

 Language-Based Localized Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most common form of targeted content is language-based localization, which is enabled just by specifying some configuration in the :ref:`Engine's Project Config <newIa-engine-project-configuration>`.
+The most common form of targeted content is language-based localization, which is enabled just by specifying some configuration in the :ref:`Engine's Project Config <engine-project-configuration>`.

 The Engine project configuration file can be accessed by clicking on |projectTools| from the *Sidebar*, then click on **Configuration** and finally selecting **Engine Project Configuration** from the list: